amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/README.md

 ## Sorting Algorithm 4 - Quick Sort

+> a pivot is a reference point that helps partition and sort an array efficiently by dividing it into smaller segments and using recursive strategies.

 ### Quick Sort

 - Quick Sort picks an element as “pivot” and partitions the given array around the picked “pivot”.